johnny-581/posture-reminder/README.md

 # posture-reminder
-An AI posture monitor that ensures you SIT UP STRAIGHT.
+An AI posture monitor that ensures you SIT UP STRAIGHT!